wrightmat/dnd-eberron/_ref/Magic.md

 You gain more control over the chaos all around you, granting you the following benefits:
 - Increase your Dexterity score by 1, to a maximum of 20.
 - If your Flux Die matches the d20 roll you are replacing, you can roll a new Flux Die immediately, potentially chaining effects.

+##### Entropic Ward
+**Prerequisite**: Entropomancy feat

+You learn to magically ward yourself against attack and to turn an enemy's failed strike into good luck for yourself.
+When a creature makes an attack roll against you, you can use your reaction to impose disadvantage on that roll.
+If the attack misses you, your next attack roll against the creature has advantage if you make it before the end of your next turn.

+You can use this feature a number of times equal to your Proficiency Bonus, and all uses reset after a long rest.

 #### Spell List